THANGADHIWAN/user_module/replit.md

 - **2025-01-17**: Implemented production-ready styling with modern design system
 - **2025-01-17**: Enhanced UI/UX with improved typography, spacing, and visual hierarchy
 - **2025-01-17**: Added comprehensive CSS system with design tokens and utility classes
+- **2025-01-17**: Redesigned sidebar to icon-only with tooltips on hover
+- **2025-01-17**: Added AI chatbot for help and support with floating interface
+- **2025-01-17**: Removed Help & Support from main navigation menu

 ## Project Architecture